chatziko/audioengine-a5-controller/README.md

 Note also that the IR receiver works happily with the ESP32's 3V logic.

-#### A5 <-> ESP32
+#### Connecting the A5 board to the ESP32

 On the other side, we need to connect ESP32 to A5 so that we can output data to it.
-Since A5's inputs have 5V pullups, we need a logic level shifter with 4 channels (like [this one](https://github.com/sparkfun/Logic_Level_Bidirectional)) to avoid frying the ESP32.
+Since A5's inputs have 5V pullups, we need all communication to pass through the logic level shifter, to avoid frying the ESP32.
+The connections are shown
-The connections are shown below:
+below:

 ```
 Rotary